The best of both worlds, Pumpkin Banana Muffins are moist, soft, spiced healthy muffins perfect for breakfast or snacks. Also so easy!

 - Pure pumpkin puree: Canned pumpkin puree from a store, just make sure to read the label and don’t buy pumpkin pie filling.
 In fall, I also like to roast whole pumpkin, puree it in and keep it in the fridge for baking.
 Homemade pumpkin puree is fresh and so easy!

 - Egg: Is used for binding.
-To make muffins vegan, you can use flax egg replacement.
+To make vegan banana muffins with pumpkin, you can use flax egg replacement.

 - Liquid sweetener: Either maple syrup or honey are great as well as any other liquid sweetener should work but taste will differ.
 Granulated sugar or coconut sugar will not work.